Skip to main content

 Yuca con Chicharrón

 Fried yuca (cassava) served with crispy pork belly (chicharrón).
-A popular side dish or snack throughout Honduras, especially in Olancho region.
+A common side or snack across Honduras, and especially associated with Olancho.

 Carne Asada